ContainerSSH/ContainerSSH/README.md

 ## Configuring

-Before you can run containerssh you will need to create a configuration file.
+Before you can run ContainerSSH you will need to create a configuration file.
 The minimal configuration file looks like
 this:

 ```yaml